 Senate House isn’t just an architectural gem, it’s a serious literary tourism gem for three reasons:

-- It has a beautiful library
+It has a beautiful library;

-- The building and its function during WW2 inspired a number of authors in the early 20thCentury.
+The building and its function during World War 2 inspired a number of 20th century authors

 1. Senate House Library

 Senate House is the administrative centre of the University of London and contains the universities humanities and social sciences library.
 Senate House Library holds over 2 million books and 1,200 archive collections.
 The library is beautiful, as you can see, but it is mostly restricted to UL students.
-I understand that you can access it if you show ID and purchase a £5 day-pass.
+I understand that you can access it for reference purposes if you show ID and purchase a £5 day-pass.

 The library holds regular exhibitions and events which are free-of-charge, open to the general public and often book-related.
 You don’t need a day membership pass to visit these exhibitions but you do need to register online.